jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

     Development Tools

-There might be more packages required since I had already installed *qt-creator* and the *Development Tools* group before I did the first build with Yocto.

-Fedora already uses `bash` as the shell.
+Fedora already uses **bash** as the shell.

 ### Clone the dependency repositories

+For all upstream repositories, use the `[rocko]` branch.

+The directory layout I am describing here is my preference.
+All of the paths to the meta-layers are configurable.
+If you choose something different, adjust the following instructions accordingly.

-First the main Yocto project `poky` repository
+First the main Yocto project **poky** layer

-    scott@octo:~ git clone -b morty git://git.yoctoproject.org/poky.git poky-morty
+    ~# git clone -b rocko git://git.yoctoproject.org/poky.git poky-rocko

-Then the `meta-openembedded` repository
+Then the dependency layers under that

-    scott@octo:~$ cd poky-morty
+    ~$ cd poky-rocko
-    scott@octo:~/poky-morty$ git clone -b morty git://git.openembedded.org/meta-openembedded
+    ~/poky-rocko$ git clone -b rocko git://git.openembedded.org/meta-openembedded

-And the `meta-qt5` repository

-    scott@octo:~/poky-morty$ git clone -b morty https://github.com/meta-qt5/meta-qt5.git

-I usually keep these repositories separated since they can be shared between projects and different boards.
+These repositories shouldn't need modifications other then periodic updates and can be reused for different projects or different boards.

 ### Clone the meta-duovero repository

 Create a sub-directory for the `meta-duovero` repository before cloning

-    scott@octo:~$ mkdir ~/duovero
+    ~$ mkdir ~/duovero
-    scott@octo:~$ cd ~/duovero
+    ~$ cd ~/duovero
-    scott@octo:~/duovero$ git clone -b morty git://github.com/jumpnow/meta-duovero
+    ~/duovero$ git clone -b rocko git://github.com/jumpnow/meta-duovero

 The `meta-duovero/README.md` file has the last commits from the dependency repositories that I tested.
 You can always checkout those commits explicitly if you run into problems.

 ### Initialize the build directory

-Much of the following are only the conventions that I use.
-All of the paths to the meta-layers are configurable.
+Again much of the following are only my conventions.

-First setup a build directory.
+Choose a build directory.
 I tend to do this on a per board and/or per project basis so I can quickly switch between projects.
 For this example I'll put the build directory under `~/duovero/` with the `meta-duovero` layer.

 You could manually create the directory structure like this

-    scott@octo:~$ mkdir -p ~/duovero/build/conf
+    $ mkdir -p ~/duovero/build/conf

-Or you could use the *Yocto* environment script `oe-init-build-env` like this passing in the path to the build directory
+Or you could use the Yocto environment script **oe-init-build-env** like this passing in the path to the build directory

-    scott@octo:~$ source poky-krogoth/oe-init-build-env ~/duovero/build
+    ~$ source poky-rocko/oe-init-build-env ~/duovero/build

-The *Yocto* environment script will create the build directory if it does not already exist.
+The Yocto environment script will create the build directory if it does not already exist.

 ### Customize the configuration files

-There are some sample configuration files in the `meta-duovero/conf` directory.
+There are some sample configuration files in the **meta-duovero/conf** directory.

-Copy them to the `build/conf` directory (removing the '-sample')
+Copy them to the **build/conf** directory (removing the '-sample')

-    scott@octo:~/duovero$ cp meta-duovero/conf/local.conf-sample build/conf/local.conf
+    ~/duovero$ cp meta-duovero/conf/local.conf.sample build/conf/local.conf
-    scott@octo:~/duovero$ cp meta-duovero/conf/bblayers.conf-sample build/conf/bblayers.conf
+    ~/duovero$ cp meta-duovero/conf/bblayers.conf.sample build/conf/bblayers.conf

-If you used the `oe-init-build-env` script to create the build directory, it generated some generic configuration files in the `build/conf` directory.
-It is okay to copy over them.
+If you used the **oe-init-build-env** script to create the build directory, it generated some generic configuration files in the **build/conf** directory.
+If you want to look at them, save them with a different name before overwriting.

-You may want to customize the configuration files before your first build.
+It is not necessary, but you may want to customize the configuration files before your first build.

+**Warning:** Do not use the '**~**' character when defining directory paths in the Yocto configuration files.

 ### Edit bblayers.conf

-In `bblayers.conf` file replace `${HOME}` with the appropriate path to the meta-layer repositories on your system if you modified any of the above instructions when cloning.
+In **bblayers.conf** file replace **${HOME}** with the appropriate path to the meta-layer repositories on your system if you modified any of the paths in the previous instructions.

+**WARNING:** Do not include **meta-yocto-bsp** in your **bblayers.conf**.
+The Yocto BSP requirements for the duovoers are in **meta-duovero**.

 For example, if your directory structure does not look exactly like this, you will need to modify `bblayers.conf`

-    ~/poky-morty/
+    ~/poky-rocko/
          meta-openembedded/
-         meta-qt5/
          ...

     ~/duovero/